-The premise of the argument, an exponential decrease of masses is guaranteed by the distance conjecture.
-Here, the parameter $\varphi$ is identified with the geodesic distance in field space. \footnote{We note here the subtlety that, the physically relevant distance during inflation is the dynamical field range traversed by the inflaton in a multi-dimendional field space \cite{Landete:2018kqf}, which can be different from the geodesic distance. } Typically, exponents $\alpha$, $\beta$ are given by of order one such that descent of states from UV becomes evident after Planckian excursion of the scalar along the geodesic.
-As $m_{\rm Pl}\varphi$ corresponds to the variation of the scalar field with the canonical kinetic term, in the absence of higher derivative terms in the action, $\varphi$ describes the well-known slow-roll inflation.
-From relations $m_{\rm Pl}\dot{\varphi}\simeq -V'/3H$ and $\epsilon_H \simeq \epsilon_V$, we obtain $(H/\dot{\varphi})\epsilon_H\simeq (m_{\rm Pl}/2)|V'|/V$ so Eq. (\ref{Eq:genbound}) becomes $m_{\rm Pl}|V'|/V> c_{\rm ent}$, as Eq. (\ref{Eq:dSconj}) states.
-Since typical value of $c_{\rm ent}$ is of order one, $\epsilon_V$, hence $\epsilon_H$ cannot be small enough to maintain quasi-dS spacetime, contradict to our assumption.
+We note that in the argument to obtain Eq. \eqref{Eq:genbound}, an exponential decrease of masses along some parameter is assumed.
+Such a behavior of masses is guaranteed by the distance conjecture.
+Here, the parameter $\varphi$ is identified with the geodesic distance in field space. \footnote{We note here the subtlety that, the physically relevant distance during inflation is the dynamical field range traversed by the inflaton in a multidimendional field space \cite{Landete:2018kqf}, which can be different from the geodesic distance. } Typically, exponents $\alpha$ and $\beta$ are given by of order 1 such that the descent of states from UV becomes evident after Planckian excursion of the scalar along the geodesic.
+As $m_{\rm Pl}\varphi$ corresponds to the variation of the scalar field with the canonical kinetic term, in the absence of higher-derivative terms in the action, $\varphi$ describes the well-known slow-roll inflation.
+From relations $m_{\rm Pl}\dot{\varphi}\simeq -V'/3H$ and $\epsilon_H \simeq \epsilon_V$, we obtain $(H/\dot{\varphi})\epsilon_H\simeq (m_{\rm Pl}/2)|V'|/V$, so Eq. (\ref{Eq:genbound}) becomes $m_{\rm Pl}|V'|/V> c_{\rm ent}$, as Eq. (\ref{Eq:dSconj}) states.
+Since the typical value of $c_{\rm ent}$ is of order 1, $\epsilon_V$, and hence $\epsilon_H$, cannot be small enough to maintain quasi-dS spacetime, contradicting our assumption.
 It suggests that inflation is not preferred by quantum gravity.

 In the DBI model we will study, on the other hand, inflaton is the brane modulus, and the masses of open string fluctuations as well as KK modes of particles living on the brane are proportional to it.
 They descend exponentially in terms of the proper distance in extra-dimensional space, rather than geodesic distance in field space defined by the quadratic kinetic term.
-Therefore, in our discussion, we take the proper distance as the parameter $\varphi$ to apply for the bound Eq. (\ref{Eq:genbound}). \footnote{In the DBI model, the field range of the brane modulus is sub-Planckian given by $g_{\rm YM}m_{\rm Pl}/\sqrt{N}$, which can be read off from the throat volume contribution to Planck mass \cite{Baumann:2006cd}.
-This is a different situation from what distance conjecture considers in which the scalar travels Planckian distance along the geodesic until the descent of light particles.}
+Therefore, in our discussion, we take the proper distance as the parameter $\varphi$ to apply for the bound, Eq. (\ref{Eq:genbound}). \footnote{In the DBI model, the field range of the brane modulus is sub-Planckian, given by $g_{\rm YM}m_{\rm Pl}/\sqrt{N}$, which can be read off from the throat volume contribution to Planck mass \cite{Baumann:2006cd}.
+This is a different situation from what distance conjecture considers, in which the scalar travels the Planckian distance along the geodesic until the descent of light particles.}